Mystic: my first Avatar ficcy, and of course its Zutara its so sexeh, dont deny it. if you dont like the pairing dont read please!

 She paused in mid-step and spun on her heel and glared off towards the direction she came.
 "YOU HEAR ME SOKKA?
 YOU ARE A LOUSY FIGHTER!"
 She screamed, before spinning around and storming off again.
-Quite pleased with herself after venting so enthusiastically.
+She was quite pleased with herself after venting so enthusiastically.

-The sun was setting now, and the moon would soon rise, as would her powers- not that she could take advantage of that fact since she had attacked her brother with the last of the water.
+The sun was setting now, and the moon would soon rise as would her powers - not that she could take advantage of that fact -seeing as she had attacked her brother with the last of the water.

-She glanced around the clearing she had come to.
+She glanced around the clearing she had stumbled upon.
 Still no water.
-But the space seemed decent enough to build a fire and keep her safe until she decided to go back to Aang and the others.
+But, the space seemed decent enough to build a fire and keep her safe until she decided to go back to Aang and the others.